g200kg/kicad-gerberzipper/README.md

 #### Install with "Plugin and Content Manager" (for KiCad 6+)

-- Download and extract the file, 'gerber_zipper_pcmpackage.zip'.
+- Download the Zip from 'Release'.
 - Open PCM (plugin and Content Manager) window from Menu 'Tools - Plugin and Content Manager'.
-- Select 'Install from File...' and specify the 'gerber_zipper_pcmpackage.zip'.
+- Select 'Install from File...' and specify the downloaded zip file.

 ![](images/20220312_gerberzipper1.png)

 #### Install manually (Without Plugin and Content Manager)

-Place the `action_menu_gerber_zipper` folder as it is in the KiCad script folder.
+Rename "plugins" folder to "GerberZipper" and place to the subfolder of the KiCad script folder.
 The script folder depends on the OS.

 - Linux:
   > `~/.kicad/scripting/plugins`